Leaving Care and Transition

 The Pathway Plan sets out the ambitions and route to the future for young people leaving care and will state how their needs will be met in their path to independence.
 The plan will continue to be implemented and reviewed after they leave care at least until they are 21; and up to 24 if in education.

 All young people will have a Pathway Plan in place within 3 months of becoming Eligible and, wherever possible, a Pathway Plan will be in place by the young person's 16th birthday.
-From November 2012, the pathway planning episode will commence from the LAC Care Planning and Review episode on Mosaic where the outcome Develop Pathway Plan is selected by the Independent Reviewing Officer when the young person is 15.5 years.
+Children in Care Team Managers should not agree a Care Plan workflow step without a completed Pathway Plan.

 Each young person will be central to drawing up their own Pathway Plan setting the goals and identifying how the local authority will help meet them, including any services being provided in respect of the young person's disability or needs arising from being in custody or as a result of entering the country as an unaccompanied asylum seeker.
 It should be written in a way that meets the needs of the young person, capturing their aspirations and key messages.
 Young people with particular language or communication needs should be provided throughout the process with appropriate interpretation, translation or advocacy support.